 Malcolm Koonce’s best fits in the 2021 NFL Draft

 Koonce’s tape is fairly inconsistent, and it leaves some ambiguity regarding his athletic potential.
 But the flashes are fairly bright, and they seem legitimate.
 If Koonce has the explosive potential necessary to compliment his bend and length, he can be an exciting draft prospect.
-Koonce accepted an invite to the Senior Bowl back in November, so that could be an opportunity to show off his traits against higher-quality linemen in drills.
-Additionally, the NFL Combine will be huge for quantifying his athleticism.
+Koonce accepted an invite to the Senior Bowl back in November, but he didn’t appear at the showcase.
+Additionally, he didn’t test at his pro day.
+Thus, the questions surrounding Koonce’s athletic ceiling remain unanswered.

 Teams Koonce fits, both with his range and schematic preference